Sampling-Based Constrained Motion Planning with Products of Experts: Results

 Using the method developed in this work, the optimality expert can focus on pushing an object toward a goal while adapting to environmental changes, such as the introduction of obstacles that were not present in the training data.
 The feasibility distribution is designed to model the efficiency of the actions taken.
 As mentioned earlier, certain actions are inconsequential if they lead the robot away from the object or otherwise fail to move the object meaningfully.
 In an offline phase, we gather data on various state-action combinations, labeling them as efficient if the robot moves toward the object or if the action causes the object to relocate.
-Specifically, \( p(\bm{x}_t, \bm{u}_t) \) in \eqref{eq:const_static} returns 1 if the action \( \bm{u}_t \) in state \( \bm{x}_t \) is effective and 0 otherwise.
+Specifically, \( p_{\text{feas}}(\bm{x}_t, \bm{u}_t) \) in \eqref{eq:const_static} returns 1 if the action \( \bm{u}_t \) in state \( \bm{x}_t \) is effective and 0 otherwise.
 This approach is similar to embedding a cost function that encourages the robot to approach the object.
 However, we demonstrate that our method is more efficient than relying on a penalty term within the cost function.

-In this experimental setup, we employed three objects: a cylinder, a box, and a mustard bottle sourced from the YCB dataset \citep{calli2017yale}.
-Additionally, for the cylinder scenario, we introduced an obstacle into the environment to assess the efficacy of the methods in navigating around obstacles without collisions.
+In this experimental setup, we employed three objects: a cylinder (Fig.~\ref{fig:env_vis}-a), a box, and a mustard bottle sourced from the YCB dataset \citep{calli2017yale} (Fig.~\ref{fig:env_vis}-b).
+Additionally, for the cylinder scenario, we introduced an obstacle into the environment to assess the efficacy of the methods in navigating around obstacles.
 It is important to note that the feasibility distribution is unaware of the obstacle in the environment (not considered in the training), as addressing this situation falls within the responsibility of the optimality distribution.

 The results for these experiments are shown in Table \ref{tab:experiment}.
 As can be seen, our approach exhibits enhanced performance when compared to both NFs-PoE-MPPI and MPPI methodologies, demonstrated through superior cost values and a reduced number of steps.
 Moreover, the proposed method attains a superior success rate compared to other baseline methods.